-- A. Responsibilities to the Joint Recommendations Committee.
-The Staff shall: - 1.
-Solicit and present to the Committee all applicable federal and County policy guidelines, special conditions, and formal requirements related to the preparation of the Consolidated H&CD Plan, and related to administration of the programs under these plans.
+A. Responsibilities to the Joint Recommendations Committee.
+The Staff shall:

-- 2. Prepare and present written materials required by HUD and the Metropolitan King County Council as components of the Consolidated H&CD Plan to be prepared pursuant to this Agreement, including but not limited to: collection and analysis of data; identification of problems, needs and their locations; development of long and short term objectives; consideration of alternative strategies; and preparation of the administrative budget. - 3.
+- 1. Solicit and present to the Committee all applicable federal and County policy guidelines, special conditions, and formal requirements related to the preparation of the Consolidated H&CD Plan, and related to administration of the programs under these plans. - 2.
+Prepare and present written materials required by HUD and the Metropolitan King County Council as components of the Consolidated H&CD Plan to be prepared pursuant to this Agreement, including but not limited to: collection and analysis of data; identification of problems, needs and their locations; development of long and short term objectives; consideration of alternative strategies; and preparation of the administrative budget. - 3.
 Prepare and present to the Committee policy evaluation reports or recommendations, and any other material deemed necessary by the Committee to help the Committee fulfill its powers and duties. - 4.
-Collaborate with city staff working groups and present to the Committee specific sanctions to be imposed on cities which fail to meet their responsibilities as contained in Section X and as contained in specific annual agreements. - B. Responsibilities to Jurisdictions Which are Parties to This Agreement.
+Collaborate with City staff working groups and present to the Committee specific sanctions to be imposed on cities which fail to meet their responsibilities as contained in Section X. and as contained in specific annual agreements.

+B. Responsibilities to Jurisdictions Which are Parties to This Agreement.

-The County will develop strategic plans which will identify community development and housing needs and strategies to address high priority needs in the balance of the County in accordance with the primary objectives and requirements of the Act.
-The Consolidated H&CD Plan, including the local program strategies will meet the HUD requirement for a Community Development Plan.
-The strategies outlined within the Consolidated H&CD Plan will be consistent with local comprehensive plans being developed under the Growth Management Act.
+The County will develop strategic plans which will identify housing and community development needs and objectives to address high priority needs in the balance of the County in accordance with the primary goals and requirements of the Act.
+The Consolidated H&CD Plan, including the housing and community development objectives will meet the HUD requirement for a Community Development Plan.
+The objectives and any local program criteria outlined within the Consolidated H&CD Plan will be consistent with local comprehensive plans being developed under the Growth Management Act.
 The Staff shall: